natan-barel/ecs-terraform-pokemon-states/README.md

 The application will be accessible via the ALB DNS name output by Terraform.
 ECS Auto Scaling will automatically adjust the task count based on CPU usage and ALB request count.

 This setup includes a CI/CD pipeline with GitHub Actions, which will trigger deployments when changes are pushed to the main branch.
-Additionally, the infrastructure is divided into separate modules (bootstrap, network, ecs-fargate) for better organization and isolation of state files.
+Additionally, the infrastructure is divided into separate modules (bootstrap, network, and ecs-fargate) for better organization and isolation of state files.

 ---